harshitpaunikar1/realtime-sales-signal-dashboard/.github/project-buildup-history.md

 - Task summary: Spent an hour on Sunday afternoon revisiting the config.
 Found a value that was set wrong from an earlier experiment.
 Fixed and committed.
 - Deliverable: Small fix, clean result.
+## 2024-04-21 - Day 10: Artifacts

+- Task summary: Weekend fix — the visualizations had overlapping labels in narrow viewports.
+Adjusted the figure size and padding.
+- Deliverable: Wrapped it up properly this time.